 Perhaps, being someone who could wield magic at their fingertips should make him feel special.
 Add to that the feeling of being almost alone in this power and special is not enough to describe the situation.

-Perhaps, he should have been content with the few abilities they had that no other human could wield.
+Perhaps, he should have been content with the few abilities he had that no other human could wield.
 Yet, it was the very fact he had those abilities that became the issue.
-Rainer had no reason to be unhappy; that is precisely where his unhappiness stemmed from.
+Rainer had no reason to be unhappy.
+But that was precisely where his unhappiness stemmed from.

-Had he’d been completely normal, Rainer could have accepted his current life.
+Had he been completely normal, Rainer could have accepted his current life.
 There was little to complain about.
-He had a supporting family that paid for him to go to college across the country.
-His own apartment as a college sophomore and magical abilities that let him learn in his sleep.
-He also took up lifting weights early on and despite having hobbies that often kept people from thriving in society he didn’t suffer.
+He had a supporting family that paid for him to go to college across the country, his own apartment as a college sophomore, and magical abilities that let him learn in his sleep.
+He also took up lifting weights early on.
+So, despite having hobbies that often kept people from thriving in society, he didn’t suffer.

 He felt his entire life was being wasted and that he could be casting powerful magic, comprehending the true mysteries of the universe, and soaring above his normality.

 The man who could be king desires it far more than the man who never had a chance.

 He had grown more and more disillusioned with his future.
 All his magic had accomplished thus far is allow him to be lazy, he would obtain more.
 He had to.
 And so, came about Rainer’s current situation of depending on sleep learning to get through his classes while he focused on his first original spell, wall-walking.
 Such a task consumed him.

 He came up with the idea for wall-walking after a magically charged finger slipped through a piece of paper.
 Of course, he ignored the fact it didn’t pass through the paper but burned through it.
 That didn’t matter to him.
 He simply sought what he sought.
 And after months of work, he began his first practice run.